Henry John Temple, 3rd Viscount Palmerston: Opposition: 1841–1846

 Within a few months Melbourne's administration came to an end (1841) and Palmerston remained out of office for five years.
 The crisis was past, but the change which took place by the substitution of François Guizot for Adolphe Thiers in France, and of Lord Aberdeen for Palmerston in Britain kept the peace.
 Palmerston believed that peace with France was not to be relied on, and indeed that war between the two countries was sooner or later inevitable.
 Aberdeen and Guizot inaugurated a different policy: by mutual confidence and friendly offices, they entirely succeeded in restoring the most cordial understanding between the two governments, and the irritation which Palmerston had inflamed gradually subsided.
 During the administration of Sir Robert Peel, Palmerston led a retired life, but he attacked with characteristic bitterness the Webster-Ashburton Treaty of 1842 with the United States.
 It resolved several Canadian boundary disputes with the United States, particularly the border between New Brunswick and the State of Maine and between Canada and the State of Minnesota from Lake Superior and the Lake of the Woods.
 Much as he criticised it, the treaty successfully closed the border questions with which Palmerston had long been concerned.

 Palmerston's reputation as an interventionist and his unpopularity with the Queen were such that Lord John Russell's attempt in December 1845 to form a ministry failed because Lord Grey refused to join a government in which Palmerston would direct foreign affairs.
 A few months later, however, the Whigs came to power and returned Palmerston to the Foreign Office (July 1846).
 Russell replied to critics that Palmerston's policies had "a tendency to produce war" but that he had advanced British interests without a major conflict, if not entirely peaceably.

 Foreign Secretary: 1846–1851

-Palmerston's years as foreign secretary, 1846–1851, involve dealing with violent upheavals all over Europe – he has been dubbed "the gunpowder minister" by biographer David Brown.
+Palmerston's years as foreign secretary, 1846–1851, involved dealing with violent upheavals all over Europe; he was dubbed "the gunpowder minister" by his biographer David Brown.